 Are there many homes for sale?
 No. The community is very stable.
-5 – 7% homes on the market for sale is very common.
+5 – 7% of homes on the market for sale are very common.

 How far are the closest stores?
 Within a 5 mile is all the shopping you need.
 Sam’s Club, Walmart, Publix, furniture stores, restaurants, and a modern Mall are waiting for you.